lakitm/sugardaddy-website/README.md

 ## Purpose
 I developed this website for sk00l.
 ## Theme By [Gethugothemes](https://github.com/gethugothemes/)
-Template written in Hugo, using HTML and CSS.
+Template written in Hugo using HTML and CSS.